 Breathe

 Long, slow breathing tells your body that you are safe and triggers the parasympathetic nervous system.
-This aids in proper digestion keeps you relaxed and lowers cortisol levels.
-Make a practice of taking long slow breaths before eating, before bed, before rising in the morning, or while sitting at stoplights in your car.
-In addition to the physiological benefits, you provide your brain and cells with more oxygen, the better for creative problem-solving.
+This supports proper digestion, helps you relax, and lowers cortisol levels.
+Make a practice of taking long, slow breaths before eating, before bed, before rising in the morning, or while sitting at stoplights.
+In addition to the physiological benefits, you provide your brain and cells with more oxygen, which is better for creative problem-solving.
 (See this post on calming breath practices).

 The rose

-This energetic technique is helpful for dealing with a difficult person in your life.
+This energetic technique helps deal with a difficult person in your life.
 Imagine a long-stemmed rose between your body and someone from whom you would like to assert a boundary or protection.
 You can do this while you are physically present with this person, or you can imagine the rose is between you in your mind’s eye.

 Focus on the rose; what color are the petals?
-Are the petals open or is the bud closed tightly?
+Are the petals open, or is the bud closed tightly?
 Imagine that the imaginary rose is providing an energetic boundary that the person cannot breach.
-Any negativity that the person puts out is caught by the rose and delivered to the earth through its long stem.
-No matter which direction you move the rose will always be between you and that person.
+Any negativity the person emits is caught by the rose and delivered to the earth through its long stem.
+No matter which direction you move, the rose will always be between you and that person.
 For an intense situation, you can imagine multiple roses forming a “hedge” between you and that person.

 Say “no”